sagemath/trac_to_gh/Issue 7945.md

 # Issue 7945: Class groups of number fields: an_element() not in self

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7945

 Original creator: nthiery